Radio Accessories

 Comments from Mark Booth:

 Yesterday [August 24, 2019] was my second experience using the new Baofeng UV-82HP on a SDMC run.
 The first time was Moon Over Miatas [August 17, 2019] and, for that one, the radio was just handheld with the short antenna that came with it.
-For yesterday’s run [name and date] our UV-82HP was sporting a longer antenna (the Nagoya NA-771) and I added both the handheld mic extension and an audio cable from the 3.5mm jack on the mic all the way to the AUX input on our ND (to hear the radio chatter through our ND’s stereo system).
+For yesterday’s run our UV-82HP was sporting a longer antenna (the Nagoya NA-771) and I added both the handheld mic extension and an audio cable from the 3.5mm jack on the mic all the way to the AUX input on our ND (to hear the radio chatter through our ND’s stereo system).

 The longer antenna, mic and audio cable made for a much nicer arrangement!
 I wrapped a small microfiber towel around the UV-82HP and then wedged the upright bundle into one of the ND’s cupholders (between the seats).
 Thanks to the longer Nagoya NA-771, about 4-6 inches of the antenna rose above the level of the trunk lid of the ND.
 I’m confident that having a longer antenna helped with reception.